yanvovk/backend-project-lvl1/README.md

 #### Brain-prime
 If given number is prime enter 'yes' otherwise enter 'no'.
 #### Brain-progression
-Enter missing element of the progression;
+Enter missing element of the progression.

 Instailing and playing Brain-even